-In order to get replies, a cold email has to be short yet powerful, and intriguing.
-For this reason, each part of this short message has to deliver value and play a crucial communicative role.
+To get replies, a cold email has to be short yet powerful, and intriguing for the recipient.
+That’s why each part of this short message has to deliver value and play a crucial communicative role.

-To begin with, let’s take a closer look at what a cold email is today and how the approach to writing cold emails has changed over the years.
+To get a good grasp of it, let’s take a closer look at what a cold email is and what it’s not.

 What is a cold email?